-When the phone rings at the studio, “how much will it cost” and “what is the process” questions are among the first questions we may be asked.
+When the phone rings at the studio, “what is the process” and “how much will it cost” are among the first questions we are asked.
 We appreciate an educated client and we are happy to answer questions about our pricing, how we work, and what to expect.
 Interior designers and firms in the area work in a variety of ways.
-Here I will talk about how we work and charge for services at Angela Todd Designs.
+Here I will talk about how we work and charge for services at Angela Todd Studios.

 Hourly Rate & Billing Cycles

 Hourly rates can seem daunting when a client doesn’t have a concept of how much time will be involved for their particular project.
 We understand that.
-After our initial consultation to discuss the clients wishes and scope, we are able to offer most clients an estimate of billable time it will take to complete their project.
+After our initial consultation to discuss your wishes and scope, we are able to offer most clients an estimate of billable time it will take to complete their project.
 We have found we are fairly accurate with our hourly projections because of our design experience with so many types of clients and projects.
-Our hourly estimated range accounts for not only the design work, but client appointments, re-selections, detailed drawings (if the project calls for it) and site visits.
+We have found that our average time billing ranges 10-15% of the total project spend for most projects.

 Initial Consultation & Design Agreement